harsh-dhandha/SummerInternship2024_22IT026/README.md

 ### Day 3: Configuring API Gateway
 ⟢ *Exposing the Backend as APIs*:
 - I configured API Gateway, a powerful service from AWS that lets me create APIs to access my backend functionality.
 With API Gateway, I can expose my Lambda functions as RESTful APIs, making them accessible to the outside world.

+### Day 4: Implementing CRUD Operations
+⟢ *Building the Get All Endpoint (GET /items)*:
+- I configured an API endpoint that retrieves all items stored in our DynamoDB table.
+When a user sends a GET request to this endpoint, the Lambda function kicks in, fetches all the items, and returns them in the response.

+⟢ *Building the Create Item Endpoint (PUT /items)*:
+- Next, I created an endpoint that allows users to add new items to the DynamoDB table.
+This endpoint interacts with the Lambda function, which processes the incoming request and inserts the new item into the table.

+⟢ *Building the Get Item Endpoint (GET /items/{id})*:
+- I then implemented an endpoint that retrieves a specific item based on its unique ID.
+The Lambda function uses the ID parameter to query DynamoDB and return the requested item.

+⟢ *Building the Delete Item Endpoint (DELETE /items/{id})*:
+- Finally, I configured an endpoint for deleting items from the DynamoDB table.
+The Lambda function handles the deletion process and ensures the item is removed based on the provided ID.